"San Diego, 2050 Is Calling." Website

 During the strategic planning phase of the project (2011-2012), the project team developed an inventory of climate resources in the San Diego region.
 The inventory helped to define the scope of our own project and to identify areas where we could add the most value.
 (Download)

 This PowerPoint template was developed by Climate Education Partners to showcase our polling findings to Key Influentials in the San Diego region.
+Feel free to download and incorporate into your own presentations!
 (Download)

 July 31, 2015